West Australian Football League: Radio

-Radio stations which cover the competition include ABC Radio Perth, ABC Grandstand Digital, 91.3 SportFM, 107.3 HFM and KIX Country Digital.
+Radio stations which cover the competition include ABC Radio Perth, ABC Radio Grandstand Digital, 91.3 SportFM, 107.3 HFM and KIX Country Digital.

 Sponsorship

-There is currently no naming rights partner of the WAFL, so the competition is officially known as the "WAFL Premiership". the naming rights previously held by Optus (2019-2021), And before that McDonald's (2015-2018) and earlier still AAMI (2010-2014).
+Since the 2025 season, the WAFL has been sponsored by Western Australia-based logistics service provider Sullivan Logistics, who signed a four-year deal to be naming rights sponsor of the competition.
+This ended a three-year period where there no naming rights sponsor which were previously held by Optus (2019–2021), And before that McDonald's (2015–2018) and earlier still AAMI (2010–2014).

 Attendance

 Attendance at WAFL matches dropped when each of the two Western Australian based AFL teams entered the league.
 In recent years, however the attendances have increased slightly, with 2009 recording the first combined annual attendance of more than 200,000 since 1994.

-A largest recent crowd was 24,638 at the 2010 WAFL Grand Final between Swan Districts and Claremont at Subiaco Oval.
+The largest recent crowd was 29,879 at the 2021 WAFL Grand Final between Subiaco and South Fremantle at Optus Stadium.
 The all-time attendance record is 52,781 in 1979 for East Fremantle v South Fremantle at Subiaco Oval.

 Patrons at the WAFL pay at the gates.

 The following are relatively recent attendance figures.